 Once you’ve determined your Peloton username or Leaderboard name, you’re probably going to want to get some Peloton swag that that you can customize with your leaderboard name.
 Etsy is a great place for that.
 In fact, in my post on Peloton gifts, I highlight all of this Peloton stuff and more.
 Have fun checking that all out.

 Speaking of Etsy, I sell a Peloton-inspired workout schedule and planner there.
-You can see it and my other products on my Printables page.
+You’ll find more information about that at the bottom of this post.

 Peloton for beginners: profile picture